paulseabrook/pauls-plastics/PLANNING.md

 ### As a user, I want to:

 - Have the ability to add links to sites where I can purchase the disc.
-- Have the ability to add a picture of the disc
+- Have the ability to add a picture of the disc.
-- Be able to delete and update comments
+- Be able to delete and update "reviews".
-- See which user left the comment
+- See which user left the "review".
+- See an "About" section.

 ---